kossiitkgp/docs/community/code-of-conduct.md

 In case of sexual harassment, constitutional legal offense comprises of but is not limited to :-

-1. physical contact and advances; or
+1. physical contact and advances
-2. a demand or request for a sexual favour; or
+2. a demand or request for a sexual favour
-3. making sexually coloured remarks; or
+3. making sexually coloured remarks
-4. showing pornography; or
+4. showing pornography
-5. any other unwelcome physical, verbal or non-verbal conduct of sexual nature;
+5. any other unwelcome physical, verbal or non-verbal conduct of sexual nature

 [Ref](https://www.indialegallive.com/special-story/the-legal-perspective-of-mental-harassment/)